codeclimate/platform/SPEC.md

 }
 ```

-`include_paths` may include paths to files that are irrelevant to the analysis (i.e., `.gitignore` if the engine analyzes Javascript).
+`include_paths` may include paths to files that are irrelevant to the analysis (i.e., `.gitignore` if the engine analyzes JavaScript).
 It is recommended that the engine filters out irrelevant files as opposed to passing them to the analysis library.

-`exclude_paths` is deprecated in favor of `include_paths`. `exclude_paths` is an Array of file paths (relative to the `/code` directory) that should be ignored for the purposes of analysis.
+`exclude_paths` is deprecated in favor of `include_paths`. `exclude_paths` is an array of file paths (relative to the `/code` directory) that should be ignored for the purposes of analysis.
 No Issues should be emitted for excluded files.

 ## Output